Sage-Bionetworks/synapsePythonClient/docs/explanations/structuring_your_project.md

 ## Project Structure

-This document will help you understand how to organize your data in Synapse to make it easier for the community to find and use your data.

 When organizing your data for upload we have a preferred organization (flattened data layout) and an alternate option (hierarchy data layout) if your project requires that.
+Synapse files are automaticlaly versioned when you create a file with the same filename, so be sure to account for that when organizing your folders.

 > NOTE: If you and your contributing site decide to use a hierarchical file structure within your cloud storage location, please remember that each top-level folder and all of its subfolders must contain data of the same type (see details below).